-If you prefer a digital version, you can subscribe to the electronic edition of the book…the e-book version is ALREADY up to date (just like the print edition will be when it comes out), so why wait?
+If you prefer a digital version, you can subscribe to the electronic edition of the book.
 Subscription is $9/month cancellable at any time.
 Visit www.retirementbenefitsplanning.net to learn more about the ebook or subscribe.

 Whether you subscribe to the ebook or wait for the 8th edition to come out, here’s what you will get from this book:

 Everything you need to know about the required minimum distribution rules both during life and post-death (inherited plans and IRAs).
 See Chapter 1.